wiramahendra/llMention/README.md

 > **Zero-cost option:** `ollama pull llama3.2` → set `enabled = true` under `[providers.ollama]` → use `--models ollama`

+The mock provider validates the local workflow, storage, reports, and generated files.
+It does not measure real AI visibility.
+Audits using cloud providers show a notice before prompts are sent to the selected provider with your configured API key.

 ---

 ## Evidence-First Workflow (Recommended)